vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 ```

 ## Additional notes
 1. The [install](scripts/install.sh) script supports the [scenario](assets/certificates/README.md) that creates one server certificate and key for all Confluent components and one for each non-Confluent component.
-All Confluent and non-Confluent components share the same CA (Certificate Authority)..
+All Confluent and non-Confluent components share the same CA (Certificate Authority).

 2. Kafka-UI, OpenLDAP, phpLDAPadmin, PostgreSQL, MySQL, and MariaDB use unique certificates and keys, while they all rely on the same Certificate Authority (CA) as the one used by all the Confluent components.